Strube UK’s Sugar Beet experts: Meet the team

 In 1983, Richard joined Miln Marsters, at the time, one of the UK’s most prestigious seed companies.
 His role, as Seed Production Fieldsman for the South and West of the country, would take him back to Gloucestershire for another 5 years, where he was responsible for seed crops of cereals, grasses, kales and rapes as well as sugar beet seed for Hilleshog.

 Hilleshog in the UK was later to become a part, successionally, of Volvo, Sandoz, Novartis and then ultimately Syngenta.
 In 29½ years with Syngenta and the legacy companies, Richard worked on a range of arable crops, but with a clear focus on all aspects of the sugar beet crop – from seed production in the field through seed processing and seed physiology to marketing, sales and crop agronomy, including significant work with GM beet.
 Latterly, Richard was Sugar Beet Portfolio Manager for Syngenta in the UK, China and Japan.

-Since September 2012, Richard, has been MD of Strube UK Ltd, responsible for all aspects of the running and development of Strube’s successful sugar beet seed business in the UK with leading varieties, Haydn and Pasteur.
+Since September 2012, Richard, has been MD of Strube UK Ltd, responsible for all aspects of the running and development of Strube’s successful sugar beet seed business in the UK with leading varieties, Haydn, Degas and Gauguin.

 Tony was born into a Suffolk farming family at Bury St Edmunds, the family then moved to a large arable & dairy farm in Norfolk during the war years.

 On leaving school, Tony went to Chadacre Agricultural College in Suffolk, with the ultimate aim of going into farming.
 However, after 2 years as a farm student, Tony joined a machinery manufacturer in Ely and, after a stint with another machinery dealer at Ramsey, spent 4 years with a fertilizer company.